-Here are my tips on the 10 don’ts in Rome.
+Here are our tips on the 10 don’ts in Rome.
 Follow these suggestions and you will enjoy a perfect time in Rome.

-This is my most important advice: don’t visit the main attractions without reservation!
+This is our most important advice: most sights you cannot visit without reservation!

 St. Peter’s admission is free, but there are almost always long queues at the security check.
 Unfortunately, there is currently no way to bypass the queues when booking a tour or audioguide.

 One of the biggest mistakes many tourists make is to cover most of Rome’s routes on foot.
 The reasons are manifold: you don’t know the bus connections, the public transport is not reliable and in the city center many monuments can be reached only on foot.